Because we are friends

 WHERE IS THERE?

-My subject became loyalty.
-Much had been written about a local restaurant, the great food and how, built in 1950, it was fashioned after the famous steakhouses of
+My subject became loyalty.?
+Much had been written about a local restaurant, the great food and how, built in 1950, it was fashioned after the famous steakhouses of Chicago.?
+The loyalty of its patrons, many of them regulars for over thirty years, had been largely ignored.

 I was introduced to the office manager, who quickly made it clear I was after the wrong story.
-The real story was the restaurant’s founder, a man from
+The real story was the restaurant??s founder, a man from Las Vegas with a dubious and mysterious past, surrounded by rumors of gangsters and molls.
+No one had ever looked into his life.?
+I had a story!

 Before interviewing his employees, friends, business partners, anyone and everyone who knew him, my skills needed to be sharpened.